mechatroner/RBQL/README.md

 ![RBQL logo](rbql_logo.png)

-# RBQL: Rainbow Query Language
+# RBQL: Rainbow Queery Language

 RBQL is an eval-based SQL-like query engine for (not only) CSV file processing.
 It provides SQL-like language that supports SELECT queries (or rainbow [queeries](https://twitter.com/ddokhan97/status/1534573649096736768?s=20&t=VBVIZJxBHN7lhdS7f8VgVw) as some people call them) with Python or JavaScript expressions.
 RBQL is best suited for data transformation, data cleaning, and analytical queries.